jguardado39/A-Kata-A-Day/Java/README.md

 6. Is This A Triangle?
 7. Multiples of 3 and 5
 8. Multiply
+9. Playing with Digits
-9. Replace All Dots
+10. Replace All Dots
-10. Triangular Treasure
+11. Triangular Treasure
-11. Validate Credit Card Number
+12. Validate Credit Card Number